Coronavirus: Advice and guidance for Cycling UK member and affiliate groups

 We are closely monitoring the situation and taking advice from the government, the NHS and partners.

 Advice for Cycling UK groups and volunteers

-Following renewed advice from the government, Cycling UK is advising cyclists that they can take part in group cycling activity in accordance with their nations' guidance.
+Following renewed advice from the government, Cycling UK is advising cyclists that they can't take part in group cycling or activity in accordance with their nations' guidance.

 Note that in light of the latest government advice on coronavirus, and guidance on social distancing designed to reduce the risk of spreading infection, group cover provided under the organiser’s liability insurance could potentially be invalid if a club or affiliated group decides to go against the advice issued by Cycling UK and arranges large-scale events and/or large group rides that exceed the numbers permitted under each nation's guidance.

 For individual cyclists, the third-party liability insurance included within membership will protect a member of the public against the risk of a cycling-related incident involving an insured member.

 The safety and wellbeing of Cycling UK’s staff, volunteers, riders, beneficiaries of our cycling programmes and the general public remains our number one priority.